Attribution 4.0 (CC BY 4.0)https://creativecommons.org/licenses/by/4.0/

 License information was derived automatically

 Release Date: 2018-08-10.[NOTE: Includes firms with payroll at any time during 2016.
 Employment reflects the number of paid employees during the March 12 pay period.
 Data are based on Census administrative records, and the estimates of business ownership by gender, ethnicity, race, and veteran status are from the 2016 Annual Survey of Entrepreneurs.
 Detail may not add to total due to rounding or because a Hispanic firm may be of any race.
 Moreover, each owner had the option of selecting more than one race and therefore is included in each race selected.
-Respondent firms include all firms that responded to the characteristic(s) tabulated in this dataset and reported gender, ethnicity, race, or veteran status or that were publicly held or not classifiable by gender, ethnicity, race, or veteran status.
-Percentages are for respondent firms only and are not recalculated when the dataset is resorted.
+Respondent firms include all firms that responded to the characteristic(s) tabulated in this dataset and reported gender, ethnicity, race, or veteran status for at least one owner and were not publicly held or not classifiable by gender, ethnicity, race, and veteran status.
+The 2016 Annual Survey of Entrepreneurs asked for information for up to four persons owning the largest percentage(s) of the business.
+Percentages are for owners of respondent firms only and are not recalculated when the dataset is resorted.
 Percentages are always based on total reporting (defined above) within a gender, ethnicity, race, veteran status, and/or industry group for the characteristics tabulated in this dataset.
 Firms with more than one domestic establishment are counted in each geographic area and industry in which they operate, but only once in the U.S. and state totals for all sectors.
 For information on confidentiality protection, sampling error, nonsampling error, and definitions, see Survey Methodology.]..Table Name. .
-Statistics for U.S. Employer Firms by Duration of Business Banking Relationship by Sector, Gender, Ethnicity, Race, Veteran Status, and Years in Business for the U.S., States, and Top 50 MSAs: 2016. ..Release Schedule. .
+Statistics for Owners of Respondent Employer Firms by How the Owner Initially Acquired the Business by Sector, Gender, Ethnicity, Race, Veteran Status, and Years in Business for the U.S., States, and Top 50 MSAs: 2016. ..Release Schedule. .
 This file was released in August 2018.. ..Key Table Information. .
 These data are related to all other 2016 ASE files..
 Refer to the Methodology section of the Annual Survey of Entrepreneurs website for additional information.. ..Universe. .
 The universe for the 2016 Annual Survey of Entrepreneurs (ASE) includes all U.S. firms with paid employees operating during 2016 with receipts of $1,000 or more which are classified in the North American Industry Classification System (NAICS) sectors 11 through 99, except for NAICS 111, 112, 482, 491, 521, 525, 813, 814, and 92 which are not covered.
 Firms with more than one domestic establishment are counted in each geographic area and industry in which they operate, but only once in the U.S. total..
-In this file, "respondent firms" refers to all firms that reported gender, ethnicity, race, or veteran status for at least one owner or returned a survey form with at least one item completed and were publicly held or not classifiable by gender, ethnicity, race, and veteran status.. ..Geographic Coverage. .
+For Characteristics of Business Owners (CBO) data, all estimates are of owners of firms responding to the ASE.
+That is, estimates are based only on firms providing gender, ethnicity, race, or veteran status; or firms not classifiable by gender, ethnicity, race, and veteran status that returned an ASE online questionnaire with at least one question answered.
+The ASE online questionnaire provided space for up to four owners to report their characteristics..
+CBO data are not representative of all owners of all firms operating in the United States.
+The data do not represent all business owners in the United States.. ..Geographic Coverage. .
 The data are shown for:. .
 United States.
 States and the District of Columbia.
 The fifty most populous metropolitan areas. . ..Industry Coverage. .
 The data are shown for the total of all sectors (00) and the 2-digit NAICS code level.. ..Data Items and Other Identifying Records. .
-Statistics for U.S. Employer Firms by Duration of Business Banking Relationship by Sector, Gender, Ethnicity, Race, Veteran Status, and Years in Business for the U.S., States, and Top 50 MSAs: 2016 contains data on:. .
-Number of firms with paid employees.
-Sales and receipts for firms with paid employees.
-Number of employees for firms with paid employees.
-Annual payroll for firms with paid employees.
-Percent of respondent firms with paid employees.
-Percent of sales and receipts of respondent firms with paid employees.
-Percent of number of employees of respondent firms with paid employees.
-Percent of annual payroll of respondent firms with paid employees. .
+Statistics for Owners of Respondent Employer Firms by How the Owner Initially Acquired the Business by Sector, Gender, Ethnicity, Race, Veteran Status, and Years in Business for the U.S., States, and Top 50 MSAs: 2016 contains data on:. .
+Number of owners of respondent firms with paid employees.
+Percent of number of owners of respondent firms with paid employees. .
 The data are shown for:. .
-Gender, ethnicity, race and veteran status of respondent firms. .
-All firms.
-Female-owned.
-Male-owned.
-Equally male-/female-owned.
+Gender, ethnicity, race and veteran status of owners of respondent firms. .
+All owners of respondent firms.
+Female.
+Male.
 Hispanic.
-Equally Hispanic/non-Hispanic.
 Non-Hispanic.
 White.
 Black or African American.
 American Indian and Alaska Native.
 Asian.
 Native Hawaiian and Other Pacific Islander.
 Some other race.
 Minority.
-Equally minority/nonminority.
 Nonminority.
-Veteran-owned.
-Equally veteran-/nonveteran-owned.
-Nonveteran-owned.
-All firms classifiable by gender, ethnicity, race, and veteran status.
-Publicly held and other firms not classifiable by gender, ethnicity, race, and veteran status. . .
+Veteran.
+Nonveteran. . .
 Years in business. .
 All firms.
 Firms less than 2 years in business.
 Firms with 2 to 3 years in business.
 Firms with 4 to 5 years in business.
 Firms with 6 to 10 years in business.
-Firms with 11 to 15 years in busines...
+Firms with 11 to 15 years in business.
+Firms with 16 or more years in business. . .
+How the owner initially acquired the business. .
+Founded or s...

 Attribution 4.0 (CC BY 4.0)https://creativecommons.org/licenses/by/4.0/